ZANGETU/MyProject/C-sharpProject/README.md

 Please refrain from redistributing or publishing the Project in its unmodified state.
 It would make me sad.

+Derivative works based on this software may not use the author's name for promotional, sales-promoting, or endorsing purposes without permission.

 If you have any questions,
 please feel free to visit my Discord server.
 Whether I answer them or not depends entirely on my mood at the time.

 If you redistribute it, just give me a quick heads up or include credit, and that's fine.

 The finished products for each project can be obtained from my Discord server, my homepage, or via Discord direct message.